Ikytsu/Easier-BrainFuck-Intepreter/README.md

 ## Usage

-To execute a BrainFuck program, use the following command in the terminal:
+To execute a EasierBrainFuck program, use the following command in the terminal:

+Linux:
-EasierBrainfuck.exe program_name.bf
+./ebf.exe program_name.bf
-or if it don't work
+Windows:
-.\EasierBrainfuck.exe program_name.bf
+.\ebf.exe program_name.bf

 ## Specificities